CHC42021 Certificate IV in Community Services

 • Have sound Language, Literacy and Numeracy skills (at least Year 10, or equivalent where suitability will be determined utilising MANAWISE Education’s LLN Assessment Tool prior to enrolment*)

-*Learners who do not meet the LLN requirements of the course may still enrol into the course provided the enrolment has been endorsed by the trainer and corresponding additional support strategies have been put in place.
+*Learners who do not meet the LLN&D requirements of the course may still enrol into the course provided the enrolment has been endorsed by the trainer and corresponding additional support strategies have been put in place.

 What are the resources needed to complete the course?